Black, Paschal set to face off for House District 73 seat on July 13 - Shelby County Reporter

 By NATHAN HOWELL | Staff Writer

-Sheridan Black and Kenneth Paschal are set to face each other for the chance to represent the county in the Alabama State House of Representatives in House District 73 during a special election on July 13.
+Sheridan Black and Kenneth Paschal are set to face each other in a special election on July 13 for the chance to represent parts of Shelby County in the Alabama State House of Representatives in the House District 73 seat.

 Black, the Democratic candidate, faced no opposition during the party’s primary on March 30.
 Paschal was chosen for the Republican ticket after placing in the top two during the first round, and beating out his opponent in a runoff election on April 27.